breatheco-de/content/src/content/lesson/making-code-amazingly-readable.md

 **Increased risk of errors:** If code is difficult to read and understand, it is more likely that errors or bugs will be introduced as the code is modified or updated.
 These errors can cause the program to malfunction, leading to lost productivity and potentially lost revenue.

-## Tips you can follow to improve code readability
+## Tips you can follow to improve the code readability

-In this lesson, we will go over a few tips you can follow to improve readability in your code.
+In this lesson, we will go over a few tips you can follow to improve the readability of your code.

 ### Choose variable names wisely

-Were do I start?
+Where do I start?
 This is one of the most difficult tasks in coding.

 - Choose descriptive and meaningful names.
 - Limit the use of most abbreviations or acronyms.